Lonebear69/https-github.com-xtruan-newsbot/README.md

 * Run this command to clone this repo into the webroot: `git clone https://github.com/xtruan/newsbot.git www`
 * Mark the newsbot script as executable: `chmod +x www/newsbot.sh`
 * Set up cron to execute the script on an interval, run `crontab -e` and set the line to something like `*/30 * * * * /var/www/newsbot.sh`.
 This will execute the script every 30 mins.

+## Feeds
+Feeds are editable to basically any public RSS feed.
+Just add or modify the feed_urls.csv file.
+The columns are as follows:
+* Column 1 - File name (can be anything as long as there are no duplicates).
+* Column 2 - Feed title which will be displayed in generated HTML.
+* Column 3 - Feed URL.

+## Thanks
+This project wouldn't be possible without all the work done by the developers of Full-Text RSS.
+Thank you.

+## License
+Full-Text RSS is licensed under the GNU Affero GPL v3... so Newsbot is too.